switux/AstroWeatherStation/README.md

 ## STATUS & DEVELOPMENT

-This is version 3.0 of the project. **It is still work in progress.**
+This is version 3.0 of the project.
+The current version is 3.0.0 and has hit production.

 New features in this version:

   - Hardware
     - Addition of POE module
-    - Addition of GPS support
+    - Addition of optional GPS support
-    - Addition of I2C UART/GPIO extender (SC16IS750)
+    - Addition of an optional I2C UART/GPIO extender (SC16IS750)
     - Two relays to control the observatory dome
     - Input to receive dome status